GillySpace27/pyfitsvsc/README.md

     ```

 ## Installation of pyFitsVSC
 It's recommended to install `pyFitsVSC` from a precompiled `.vsix` file provided by the developer to avoid complications with compiling from source.
+This file will be located in the releases on github.

 ### Installing from the Precompiled VSIX File
 1. **Download the precompiled `.vsix` file provided by the developer.**